AmbireTech/adex-protocol/README.md

 #### Incentivized staking

-As of 2020, there's an [incentivized staking campaign](https://www.adex.network/blog/new-token-economics-and-staking/) running which generates over 50% annual percentage yield.
+As of 2021, there's an [incentivized staking campaign](https://www.adex.network/blog/new-token-economics-and-staking/) running which generates over 50% annual percentage yield.

 You can also stake through Binance and Huobi.

 <div class='break-page'></div>

+#### Automated buybacks

+In May 2021, a mechanism was introduced in the Tom staking pool that uses the validator's fees to buy ADX and distribute it to stakers.

 ## Appendix